 In the blog titled Understanding CI/CD Personas of the series, I highlighted the importance of providing all developers with the same environment to build and test their code.
 This environment should also be used in the CI systems such as Jenkins for consistent software build generation.
 In this blog we will see how Docker containers can be used to accomplish this.
 I will demonstrate how I use Docker for testing my blogs and generating the static HTML files.
 Note: this blog assumes that you have a basic idea about Docker.

 We kick off the blog series about CI/CD by diving deeper into the CI/CD process and looking at the personas involved.
 Personas help understand the interactions in the CI/CD process.
 You should also be able to relate these personas to people in your own organizations.

 If you or your team is trying to adopt CI/CD and struggling to understand what CI/CD is all about, then you are not alone.
 CI/CD stands for Continuous Integration and Continuous Delivery.
 In a cloud environment CD also encompasses Continuous Deployment because you deploy code as soon as it is ready.
 If you aspire to be agile, then you need to embrace CI/CD wholeheartedly.

 I will share a couple of great articles that introduce CI/CD.
-Instead of me providing yet another defintion, I recommend that you read these articles.
+Instead of me providing yet another definition, I recommend that you read these articles.
 But here is what I will do.
-Using a series of blogs, I will take you through a journey of CI and CD using my blog as an example.
-Along the way I will also share how the process is applicable for software projects in corporate environments.
+Using a series of blogs, I will take you through a journey of CI and CD.
+I will use my blog as an example to show various technologies like Jenkins and Docker and their role in CI and CD.